Zapit-Optostim/zapit/README.md

 # zapit
 This software runs a scanning opto-stim system used to automatically point a beam at a series of brain areas.
+Code was initially written by Maja Skretowska and Rob Campbell at the Sainsbury Wellcome Centre (UCL) in 2021/2022.

+The code runs a simple galvo-based photo-stimulator.
+A narrow collimated beam enters the scan head and is focused on the sample using a single scan lens.
+The scan lens doubles as an objective, as the sample is imaged onto a camera in order to visualise where the beam is pointing.

 ## Install
 The hardware has been tested with a Basler camera.
+To communicate with the camera you will need to install [Basler's instructions for the GenICam interface](https://www.baslerweb.com/en/downloads/document-downloads/using-pylon-gentl-producers-for-basler-cameras-with-matlab/).
+The although the Zapit system is tested against this, the goal is that it is able to handle other drivers and cameras also.
-To communicate with the camera you will need to install the `Image Acquisition Toolbox Support Package for OS Generic Video Interface`.
+If you can not get the above to work, try installing the `Image Acquisition Toolbox Support Package for OS Generic Video Interface`.
+If you run into errors when setting up with a driver other than GenICam, please file an Issue.

 ### First time you run
 You will need to ensure the system can talk to the camera: